 A “equals” B is a generic conclusion: what specific relationship are we trying to convey?

-Statements like “speed = 50″ mean “the speed is 50, for this scenario”.
-It indicates that we decided this equivalence.
-We could have picked any value, but chose one useful for the problem at hand.
+Statements like “speed = 50” mean “the speed is 50, for this scenario”.
+It’s only good for the problem at hand, and there’s no need to remember this “fact”.

-Consider a mathematical truth like a^2 + b^2 = c^2, were a, b, and c are the sides of a right triangle.
+Consider a mathematical truth like a2 + b2 = c2, where a, b, and c are the sides of a right triangle.

 are definitions of our choosing; the left hand side is a shortcut for the right hand side.
 It’s similar to temporary assignment, but reserved for “facts” that won’t change between scenarios (e always has the same value in every equation, but “speed” can change).